Yamagata Film Criticism Workshop

 - [Result Notification]

-- Applicants will be notified of the result of their application by mid-September.
+- Applicants will be notified of the result of their application by September 8 (Friday).

 - Mentor: Chris Fujiwara

-Chris Fujiwara is an American film critic and programmer, based in Japan.
+Chris Fujiwara is an American film critic and programmer based in Japan.
 He has written and edited several books on cinema, has contributed to many anthologies and journals, and has lectured widely on films and film programming.
-Formerly Artistic Director of Edinburgh International Film Festival, he has also developed film programs for many other institutions.
-He is a founder of the Film Criticism Collective, in collaboration with the Yamagata International Documentary Film Festival, and has organized or served as a mentor for film criticism and film programming workshops at the Berlinale, Melbourne International Film Festival, the International Film Festival of Kerala, Salamindanaw Asian Film Festival, the Japan Foundation Asia Center, and elsewhere.
+Formerly artistic director of Edinburgh International Film Festival, he has also developed film programs for many other institutions.
+He has organized or served as a mentor for film criticism and film programming workshops at Yamagata International Documentary Film Festival, the Berlinale, Singapore International Film Festival, Melbourne International Film Festival, the Japan Foundation Asia Center, and elsewhere.

 - Send an email to <firstname.lastname@example.org>